3nol/how-to-git/03_branches/README.md

     Another way of combining branches.
 Instead of letting both changes "collide", rebasing moves the changes on the current branch _on top_ of the other changes.
-    You can remember this by imagining this command setting the other branch as "basis" for your current branch.
+    You can remember this by imagining this command setting the other branch as "base" for your current branch.
 - `git branch -d <branch-name>` \
     Deletes a branch.
-Use only if you are sure that all changes have been merged.
+Use only if you are sure that you won't lose changes.

 ## Merge conflicts